Street scene in Dhaka, the capital of Bangladesh

 Poverty

-Between 2000 and 2016, the proportion of people living below the national poverty line was halved, from 48.9 per cent to 24.3 per cent (newer figures are not available).
+Between 2000 and 2016, the proportion of people living below the national poverty line was halved, from 48.9 per cent to 24.3 per cent (2016).
+These figures then fell even further; in 2019, some 20.5 per cent of the population were living below the poverty line.
 Despite this success, poverty reduction remains one of the Bangladesh government's primary tasks.
-On the current Human Development Index (HDI), Bangladesh ranks 129th out of 191 countries.
-Unfortunately, the COVID-19 pandemic has undone this progress.
+On the current Human Development Index (HDI), Bangladesh ranks 129th out of 193 countries.
+Bangladesh has managed to very quickly recover from the setback caused by the COVID-19 pandemic.

 Basic services

 There are still considerable gaps in the provision of basic services for the people of Bangladesh.
-For example, only 58.5 per cent of the population have access to safe drinking water supplies.
-Merely a little more than 75 per cent of pregnant women receive medical care, and only about half of all babies born are delivered by medically trained personnel.
-About a quarter of adults are unable to read or write, and only about 13 per cent of the population use the internet.
+For example, only 59 per cent of the population has access to safe drinking water supplies.
+Only some 75 per cent of pregnant women receive medical care, and only about 60 per cent of all babies are delivered by medically trained personnel.
+About 23 per cent of adults are unable to read or write, and about 40 per cent of the population uses the Internet.

 Situation of women

 Women in Bangladesh still face many instances of discrimination.
 There are very few women in politics or business, in particular in rural areas.
-Domestic violence against women is widespread, and the country's legislation on marriage, separation and divorce places women at a legal disadvantage.
+Domestic violence against women is widespread, and the country’s legislation on inheritance, marriage, separation and divorce places women at a legal disadvantage.
 Moreover, Bangladesh is one of the countries with the highest incidence of child marriages.
 Two out of three girls are under the age of 18 when they get married.
+This trend has got worse, particularly because of lockdowns and school closures in 2020/2021 during the COVID-19 pandemic.

 Ambitious development goals